drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 		/let key=outputIsList {{pipe}}|

 		/setvar key=logicBasedInstruction {{noop}}|
-		/setvar key=x 7|

 		/ife (characterArchetype == 'Tauric') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Breasts are located on the humanoid torso — do not describe them as part of the lower animal body."|
+			/addvar key=logicBasedInstruction "- Breasts are located on the humanoid torso — do not describe them as part of the lower animal body."|

 		:}|
 		/elseif ((characterArchetype == 'Animalistic') and (speciesGroup != 'Fantasy')) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Do not describe breasts — most realistic Animalistic species lack humanoid chest anatomy.
+			/addvar key=logicBasedInstruction "- Do not describe breasts — most realistic Animalistic species lack humanoid chest anatomy.
 Focus on muscular bulk or species-appropriate chest traits."|

 		:}|
 		/elseif ((characterArchetype == 'Animalistic') and ((speciesGroup == 'Fantasy') or (speciesGroup == 'Alien') or (speciesGroup == 'Demonic') or (speciesGroup == 'Mammal'))) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Breasts may be described only if the species is explicitly humanoid or mammalian in design.
+			/addvar key=logicBasedInstruction "- Breasts may be described only if the species is explicitly humanoid or mammalian in design.
 Use anatomical framing consistent with fantasy physiology."|

 		:}|
-		/flushvar x|

 		/ife ((inputIsList== 'Yes') or (outputIsList == 'Yes')) {: